Gender Inequality Index

 HIV Prevalence Youth (ages 15-24)

-Persistent inequality is reflected in the low human development attainments of the country’s most marginalized groups including scheduled castes, tribal and rural populations, women, transgenders, men who have sex with men, people living with HIV and migrants.
+Persistent inequality is reflected in the low human development attainments of the country’s most marginalized groups including scheduled castes, tribal and rural populations, women, transgenders, people living with HIV and migrants.

-Growth rates, inclusiveness and sustainability are further constrained by the impact of climate change and vulnerability to disasters.
-In fact, India is one of the most disaster prone countries in the world with the country losing about two percent of its GDP to disasters.
+India is one of the most disaster-prone countries in the world and it is estimated the country loses about two percent of its GDP to disasters.
 Around 68 percent of cultivable land in India is prone to drought of varying intensities and around 12 percent of total land is flood prone.
-Diverse factors, natural and human induced, adverse geo-climatic conditions, topographic features, environmental degradation, population growth, urbanization, industrialization and unscientific development practices play a huge role in accelerating the intensity and frequency of disasters resulting in huge economic losses and human casualties.
+Diverse factors, natural and human induced, adverse geo-climatic conditions, topographic features, environmental degradation, population growth, urbanization and industrialization play a huge role in accelerating the intensity and frequency of disasters resulting in huge economic losses and human casualties.
 With close to 533 million or 40 percent of the population expected to live in urban areas by 2025, the vulnerability of India’s cities to hazards is also likely to increase.